kaisheng1/hasura-keycloak-nextjs/README.md

 cd hasura && hasura console
 ```

 This will open up a new console and the migrations made in this console will be automatically applied to the docker hasura.
+Note that migrations are only created when using the console through the CLI.

 If you have changed the keycloak realm name, also change the jwt_url in HASURA_GRAPHQL_JWT_SECRET in `docker-compose.yml`.
 The format is http://keycloak:8080/auth/realms/{realm_name}/protocol/openid-connect/certs.